What is CCRIS?

 Individual banks’ systems are typically already tightly integrated to the CCRIS system and automatically extract an individual’s/entity’s credit report during the credit approval process.

-Every participating financial institution (Includes all licensed commercial banks, Islamic banks, investment banks, development banks, some of insurance companies, payment instrument issuers and rehabilitation institutions) is required to submit their customer's credit conduct to this centralised system.
+Every participating financial institution (Includes all licensed commercial banks, Islamic banks, investment banks, development banks, some of the insurance companies, payment instrument issuers and rehabilitation institutions) is required to submit their customer's credit conduct to this centralised system.

 What CCRIS is Not?